Google FTC Cloud Complaint Microsoft | Silicon UK Tech News

 It highlighted successive cyberattacks involving Microsoft products, including the SolarWinds breach.

-Google has also reportedly identified Oracle for alleged anti-competitive practices in its complaint to the FTC.
+Google has also reportedly identified Oracle for alleged anti-competitive practices in its submission to the FTC.

 Ofcom probe